Wednesday, June 24, 2009

 propagate to this newly added layer.
 We change the code in this layer accordingly,

-3. Problem 'Maintenance cost is high'.
+and tests cases depending on this layer can still be running. - Problem 'Maintenance cost is high'.
 Thanks to the encapsulation in the domain &

 service layer, duplicated code is removed from test cases.
 You have to modify only